Sammons/CheckoutCartPricing/README.md

 * currency is not managed explicitly, everything is assumed to be the same currency and BigDecimal is used.

-* bundles stack.
-They do not exclude eachother e.g. a buy 1 get 1 free deal may be applied to a cart of 4 apples twice, but those 4 apples would not then be able to participate in a different deal.
+* bundles do not stack.
+Multiple bundles may be applied, but not using the same items e.g. a buy 1 get 1 free deal may be applied to a cart of 4 apples twice, but those 4 apples would not then be able to participate in a different deal.

 ## Testing